thkoch2001/tvlfyi_depot/ops/terraform/deploy-nixos/README.md

 ## Future work

 Several things can be improved about this module, for example:

-* The repository root (relative to which the attribute path is evaluated) could be made configurable.

 * The remote system closure could be discovered to restore remote system state after manual deploys on the target (i.e. "stomping" of changes).